HURRY UP AND WAIT

 What you're waiting for: Some of the best barbecue in Texas, according to Sports Illustrated.
-Wait time can be at least an hour, according to Yelpers.
+Wait time can be at least an hour, Yelpers say.

 Best time to go: Dallas Guide Live recommends skipping peak lunch hours and weekends.
 Try the express counter with a much shorter wait if you're willing to order in bulk (that means taking home at least 5 pounds of meat).